ChibaPet/install-debian-zfs-sysvinit/README.md

 optionally use legacy mountpoints and manage mounts with fstab, and that's Just Fine.

+20220810: Added installer-vm, a cut-down version fit for VMs that uses LVM instead of ZFS and doesn't use encryption or mirroring at all, the notion being that you're inheriting these from the hypervisor.

 Parts of this have doubtless bitrotted - I don't use native encryption much, for instance.
 Worked last time I tried it.